Arceveti/SM64-v2/README.md

 - Hold A when bouncing on an enemy to jump higher (Arceveti) *
 - Hold Z while twirling to descend faster (Arceveti) *
 - Check past null floors for a safe floor on the other side, preventing most cases of invisible walls caused by small gaps in level geometry (Arceveti) *
-- General movement improvements, including turn circle fix, midair turn, better ceiling collision handling, less softlocks, etc. (Arceveti) *
+- General movement improvements, including turn circle fix, midair turn, faster transitions between actions, better ceiling collision handling, less softlocks, etc. (Arceveti) *
 - Water steps are split into quarter steps just like ground and air steps (Arceveti) *
 - Unique wall slide which takes horizontal momentum into account (Arceveti) *
 - Ground pound dive similar to SMO, but can also be used to cancel out of a ground pound if the analog stick is held back (Arceveti) *